dilsson17/SOC-Home-Lab/2-Attack-Detections/T1059.001-PowerShell/README.md

 ![PowerShell Event](../../powershell-event.png)

 ## Analyst Takeaway
-This activity shows how PowerShell can be used in attacks.
-Looking at command line activity and process details is important for detection.
+This activity shows how PowerShell can be abused for execution in attacks.
+Reviewing command-line activity and process details is important for detecting suspicious PowerShell behavior.